30 Tricky QA Interview Questions and Answers in 2023

 1. Stubs are used in top-down integration testing, while drivers are employed in bottom-up integration testing.

 2. Stubs are an imitation of the called function in code.
-A section of code mimics a calling function’s behavior as drivers.
+A section of code mimics a calling function’s behavior as a driver.

 3. Stubs encourage the development of unfinished and missing modules.
 Drivers invoke test modules and pass test cases to other code.

-We hope this article on QA interview questions will help you get ready for your upcoming QA interview and give you a solid grasp of these ideas.
+We hope this article on QA interview questions will help you get ready for your upcoming QA interview and give you a solid grasp of these QA interview questions ideas.
 You should consider your projects, your contribution, and the testing procedures used by your company.

 For more such interview-related questions, subscribe to our blog.